shsack/CVM/README.md

 # Correction Vector Method
-The correction vector metod allows to iterativly calculate the spectral function of an aribitrary Hamiltonian.
+The correction vector metod allows to iterativly calculate the spectral function of an aribitrary Hamiltonian.<br/>
-We implement the CVM using ITensor.
+We implement the CVM using ITensor.<br/>
-Run **make** to compile an example for the Heisenberg model.
+Run **make** to compile an example for the Heisenberg model.<br/>
 To generate a plot of the corresponding spectral function run **python main.py** followed by **python plot.py**.